Wildfire destroys 60 homes, burns 20,000 acres in Washington state

 In Idaho, fire crews struggled to contain a dozen blazes raging across more than 200,000 acres of steep, forested terrain.
 A 20-year-old U.S. Forest Service firefighter was killed in Idaho on Sunday when a tree fell on her, U.S. Forest Service spokeswoman Elizabeth Slown said.

+Smoke and ash pouring into communities from the state capital of Boise to the ranching community of Salmon in east central Idaho caused health officials to caution against undue exertion outdoors because of poor air quality.

-Robyn Broyles, spokeswoman for the National Interagency Fire Center, said several blazes in Idaho’s mountains would not likely be extinguished “until the snow flies.”
+Robyn Broyles, spokeswoman for the National Interagency Fire Center in Boise, said several blazes in Idaho’s mountains were far from contained and likely would not be extinguished “until the snow flies.”

-In Oregon, a wildfire sparked by lightning on August 6 had consumed 44,000 acres of pine and fir forests in the south-central part of the state by Tuesday, forcing the evacuation of 32 seasonal homes and ranches.

-Residents of another 30 homes were asked to prepare to leave in advance of flames driven by strong winds that on Monday night swept across the border into Northern California, federal fire information officer Renee Snyder said.
-That fire was 25 percent contained.

-A lightning-caused blaze that began on August 5 had raced across 432,000 acres of dry grasslands and sagebrush straddling the Oregon-Nevada border by Tuesday and was 48 percent contained, fire information officer Alan Hoffmeister said.
+Wildfires have consumed roughly 6 million acres across the nation this year.
+That compares to the 10-year average of 4.9 million acres, according to figures from the interagency fire center.

-Additional reporting by Ronnie Cohen, Laura Zuckerman, Teresa Carson and Dan Whitcomb; Writing by Dan Whitcomb; Editing by Cynthia Johnston and Bill Trott
+Additional reporting by Ronnie Cohen, Laura Zuckerman and Dan Whitcomb; Editing by Stacey Joyce; Writing by Dan Whitcomb